Infineon/AQM-Windows-App/README.md

 <!-- USAGE -->
 ## Usage

-On the left you can filter and click one of the Sensor Boards to establish a connection to it.
-After this you can click on one of the values above to get the graph on this value or use the boxes on the right to configure it.
-The Menu and Configuration buttons on top left and right corner can be used to hide the according panels.
+On the left you can filter and click on one of the Sensor Boards to establish a connection to it.
+After that you can click on one of the values above to get the graph on this value or use the boxes on the right to configure it.
+The menu and configuration buttons on top left and right corner can be used to hide the according panels.

 <a href="https://github.com/Infineon/AQM-Windows-App">
     <img src="images/App.png" alt="Application example" >